advanderveer/ep/README.md

 - [x] SHOULD make handling errors less unwieldy, need to add a logger to see them, need to create custom outputs, needs to setup html template with correct name
 - [x] SHOULD when both query decoder and body decoder is configured, should be easier to protect against CSRF posts with all query params
+- [x] SHOULD have type for OnErrorRender function signature
+- [ ] SHOULD not overwrite content-type header if it is already set by the implementation explicitely, for example if it writes pdf.
 - [ ] SHOULD make it clear in docs or with an error that the order of hooks is important, if one calls "writeHeader" the others won't be able to change the header
 - [ ] SHOULD have a clearer error when here is no html template defined for "error"